saulpierotti/markdown_notebook/PB.md

 	* `nano` and `pico` are easy to use
 	* `vim` and `emacs` are more advanced but less easy
 	* Some have a GUI version, like `gvim` and `xemacs`
-* A computer is fast, but stupid
-	* It does exactly what you tell it to do
+* A computer is fast, but stupid, It does exactly what you tell it to do
 * Programming is useful for dealing with complex operations, repetitive tasks, huge amounts of data
 * Sometimes I can do things with a PC without knowing how they are done: libraries
+* Documentation is really useful as a reference, but is not really good for learning
+* Things work most of the time, until they do not work once and no one knows why
+* I can run a script in the background using an & after the command
+	* `~ python test.py &`

+# Python basics
 * Pyhton is fast to implement, widely used, has many libraries, it is well documented
 	* It is not used so much by computer scientists, but a lot by non computer scientists
 	* We want to be as efficient as needed, not as efficient as possible (!)